mpv-player/mpv/DOCS/man/mpv.rst

 TERMINAL STATUS LINE
 ====================

 During playback, mpv shows the playback status on the terminal.
-It looks like something like this:
+It looks something like this:

     ``AV: 00:03:12 / 00:24:25 (13%) A-V: -0.000``